 Lives in Belo Horizonte, Brazil

 Works as a English school coordinator and EFL teacher

 Joined on Jan 13, 2011

-The first contact I had with photography literature in English was in 1993.
-I lived in a city called Natal.
-I was riding my bicycle when I decided to stop at the newsstand of a supermarket for a quick look at the magazines.
-I wasn't looking for anything in particular and didn't intend to buy anything, but then I saw that beautiful red glossy cover with lots of SLRs on it.
-It was the December 1993 edition of Petersen's PHOTOgraphic magazine.
-I didn't say a word, but my reaction inside was as if saying, "Wow, look at this!"
+In 1993, I was living in a city called Natal.
+I was riding a bicycle when I decided to stop at a newsstand located at a supermarket for a quick look at the magazines, as I used to do.
+I wasn't looking for anything in particular and didn't intend to buy anything, but while I was browsing, I saw that beautiful red glossy cover magazine with lots of SLRs on it, standing on the top shelf.
+It was the December's 1993 edition of Petersen's PHOTOgraphic magazine.
+I was in awe, thinking, "Wow, look at that!" (in Portuguese, of course).
 I had never seen such an appealing cover (uncommon to Brazilian magazines at that time) and that rich content in terms of equipment.
-Having bought one, I also bought a compact Collins Gem Eng-Port Port-Eng dictionary and a calculator, and spent the whole month trying to translate most of the magazine and converting feet to meters, inches to mm and cm, and pounds and ounces to kgs.
+I decided to buy a compact Collins Gem Eng-Port Port-Eng dictionary and a calculator in the same week I bought that magazine, and spent the whole month trying to translate most of the magazine's content and converting feet to meters, inches to mili/centimeters, and pounds and ounces to (kilo)grams, and even dollars to royals (our currency, or 'real/reais' in Portuguese)—well, I started doing currency conversion from 1996 onward, as there was no 'real' in 1993, but only a temporary, transitioning currency in 1994, and I was still not interested in currency conversions by 1995).
 I continued to buy issues of that magazine for the next 6 months.
-At first, equipment ads, cameras and lenses guides and articles, and shopping catalogs where the sections I read the most.
+At first, equipment ads, gear guides and articles, and shopping catalogs where the sections I read the most.